-- 118. (1) A Bill that appropriates money or imposes taxes, levies or duties is a money Bill, but a Bill that imposes a user charge or a fine or other monetary penalty is not necessarily a money Bill. - (2) Only a money Bill may provide for the appropriation of money or the imposition of tax; and a money Bill may not deal with any other matter. - (3) An Act of a province must provide for a process by which the province's legislature may amend a money Bill.
+- 118. (1) A Bill that appropriates money or imposes taxes, levies or duties is a money Bill.
+Only a money Bill may appropriate money, or impose taxes, levies, or duties, and a money Bill may not deal with any other matter except the imposition of user charges, or fines or other monetary penalties. - (2) An Act of a province must provide for a procedure by which the province's legislature may amend a money Bill.